ryan-taylor/workos-jsr/CONTRIBUTING.md

 The pre-commit hook helps prevent CI failures by ensuring the generated code is always up-to-date with the specification.

+## Publishing to JSR.io

+This project is published to JSR.io, the modern registry for JavaScript and TypeScript packages.
+To publish a new version:

+1. Ensure all tests are passing with `deno task test`
+2. Update version numbers in:
+   - jsr.json
+   - VERSION.md
+   - Any other relevant files
+3. Create a git tag for the release version
+4. Run `jsr publish` to publish to JSR.io

+Make sure you have the appropriate permissions for publishing to the JSR.io registry.

 The configuration extends `@commitlint/config-conventional`, which enforces the Conventional Commits specification described above.

 ## Pull Request Process

-1. Ensure your code maintains comprehensive test coverage
+1. Ensure your code maintains comprehensive test coverage using Deno's testing framework
-2. Verify compatibility with Deno and Fresh
+2. Verify compatibility with Deno 2.x and Fresh 2.x Canary
-3. Update documentation if necessary
+3. Update documentation with Deno-specific examples
 4. Make sure all GitHub Actions checks pass
-5. Submit your pull request with a detailed description of your changes
+5. Submit your pull request with a detailed description of your changes that follows our commit message convention

+### Pull Request Checks

+Before submitting your PR, ensure:

+1. All tests pass with `deno task test`
+2. Code is formatted with `deno fmt`
+3. Types check with `deno check`
+4. Any new functionality includes appropriate tests
+5. Documentation is updated to reflect your changes

+For significant changes, consider adding examples in the examples directory that demonstrate the feature with Deno and Fresh.